Advanced CSS Units & Functions¶

 min(1200px, 90vw)

-/* Padding that is at least 20px even when the viewport is narrow */
+/* Padding that is at least 20px, even on narrow viewports */

 max(20px, 3vw)